How to Choose a Business Name – Descriptive, Brandable, or Hybrid?

 When you hire the following types of companies or freelancers, here are some examples of what you might expect to see from them:

-SEO Agency: You would expect to see a clean, well-optimised website that was ranking well for competitive search terms on Google.
+SEO Agency: You would expect to see a clean, well-optimised website ranking well for competitive search terms on Google.

 Conversion Rate Optimisation Specialist: You’d want to look at their website to see if they’re selling you their service!